Squib (explosive)

-A squib is a miniature explosive device used in a wide range of industries, from special effects to military applications.
+A squib is a miniature explosive device used in a wide range of industries and applications, from special effects to the military.
 It resembles a tiny stick of dynamite, both in appearance and construction, but has considerably less explosive power.
-They consist of two electrical leads separated by a plug of insulating material; a small bridge wire or electrical resistance heater; and a bead of heat-sensitive chemical composition, in which the bridge wire is embedded.
-They can be used to generate mechanical force to shatter or propel various materials; and for pyrotechnic effects for film and live theatrics.
+A modern squib includes two electrical leads separated by a plug of insulating material; a small bridge wire or electrical resistance heater; and a bead of heat-sensitive chemical composition, in which the bridge wire is embedded.
+Squibs can generate mechanical force to shatter or propel various materials; they can provide pyrotechnic effects for film and for live theatrics.

 A squib generally consists of a small tube filled with an explosive substance, with a detonator running through the length of its core, similar to a stick of dynamite.
-Also similar to dynamite, the detonator can be a slow-burning fuse, or as is more common today, a wire connected to a remote electronic trigger.
+Also similar to dynamite, the detonator can be a slow-burning fuse, or (as is more common today) a wire connected to a remote electronic trigger.
 Squibs range in size from ~2 to 15 mm in diameter.